-Nominative: galds (table) Locative: galdaa (in the table)

-aviize (newspaper) aviizee (in the newspaper)
+Nominative: galds (table) Locative: galdaa (in the table) aviize (newspaper) aviizee (in the newspaper)

 While the forms of the physical structures (morphology) differ, their essence (meaning) remains the same.
-Formal tests used to categorize phrases by the morphological 'looks' and patterns of distribution of their 'heads' lose sight of the actual grammatical meaning of the phrases, of their collective function.
+Formal tests used to categorize phrases by morphological 'looks' and patterns of distribution of their 'heads' lose sight of the actual grammatical meaning of the phrases, of their collective function.
 By implication, Kwamera adjectives, indeed, must be viewed as verbs, while in Igbo they become nouns (Tallerman: 1998, pp. 44-45).
 René van den Berg and Robert Busenitz, the authors of the recently published Grammar of Balantak, a language of Eastern Sulawesi, make a more nuanced claim that "Adjectival concepts (such as 'big', 'good' and 'red') are treated as stative verbs in Balantak," and agree that the twelve word classes they distinguish for Balantak2 may not be the only conceivable classification (René van den Berg & Robert L. Busenitz: 2012, p.
 27).
 Categorizing words by their 'looks' (morphology / syntactic distribution) and 'fixed' grammatical functions, assigned to them outside of each sentence mosaic, is indeed bound to be subjective to individual perception, for we all view the world through our own Mind's Eye and make sense of things in our own heads, based on our own personal experience.
 Yet, descriptive linguistic analysis has been generally deemed to reflect scientific facts.

-&lt;sup>1 'Igbo has 8 adjectives (they are actually converses); the English equivalents are: hot/cold; young/old; black/white; beautiful/ugly.
+1 'Igbo has 8 adjectives (they are actually converses); the English equivalents are: hot/cold; young/old; black/white; beautiful/ugly.
 The 'dispute' however rests on nouns that function as adjectives which some linguists insist should be classified as adjectives' (Prof. Ogunkeye, Funmi: Linguistics, University of Jos, Nigeria).

-I will argue that we cannot attain understanding of a complex whole (such as human language) by successively focusing on its parts (phonetics/phonology, morphology, syntax, semantics, pragmatics etc.) - 'The Whole is more than the sum of its parts' (Aristotle: Metaphysics, Book I).
-Despite acknowledging the overlap between syntax and semantics, descriptive linguistics separates the two: syntactic theory, as illustrated above, focuses on the mechanical description of physical structures, while propositional semantic theories view sentences and their parts as bearers of some fixed 'objective' meaning, and attempt to pair the two, using Frege's Theory of Reference adjusted, in the case of double-indexing semantics, for propositional attitude ascription and circumstances of evaluation.
+I will argue that we cannot understand a complex whole (such as human language) by focusing on its parts (phonology, morphology, syntax, semantics, etc.) 'The Whole is more than the sum of its parts' (Aristotle: Metaphysics, Book I).
+Despite acknowledging the overlap between syntax and semantics, descriptive linguistics has separated the two: syntactic theory, as illustrated above, focuses on the mechanical description of physical structures, while propositional semantic theories view sentences and their parts as bearers of some fixed 'objective' meaning, and attempt to pair the two, using Frege's Theory of Reference adjusted, in the case of double-indexing semantics, for propositional attitude ascription and circumstances of evaluation3.
 Ferdinand de Saussure dissected the Linguistic Sign into word and meaning (the Signifier and the Signified), and examined its 'body' and 'soul' separately, fixed in time, lifeless.
 Descriptive linguistics does virtually the same, only it dissects the larger units of language (propositions), and tries to pair them with their 'objective' meanings.

 However, sentence-meanings cannot be 'fixed' in dictionaries.
-Sentence meaning is not merely the sum total of the word meanings in it - it is the mosaic image that people 'see' through the lens of their own individual experience.
-The meaning of a sentence mosaic is a complex image/generalization, and each Mind's Eye may see the 'picture' shaped by the grammatical relations between words in the sentence differently - which makes language inherently ambiguous.
+Sentence meaning is not merely the sum total of the word meanings in it - it is the mosaic image the words make that people 'see' through the lens of their own individual experience.
+The meaning of a sentence mosaic is a complex image/generalization, and each Mind's Eye may see the 'picture' shaped by the grammatical relations between words in the sentence differently - this makes language inherently ambiguous.
 Look, for example, at this image above - people with normal eyesight will see Einstein, whereas near-sighted people will see Marilyn Monroe.
-Likewise, the vision of each Mind's Eye and, therefore, what it actually 'sees', vary according to individual experience (i.e., level of cognitive development, physical and psychological state, social and cultural environment, and circumstances of communication).
+Likewise, the vision of each Mind's Eye and, therefore, what it actually

-&lt;sup>2 nouns, verbs, pronouns, articles, demonstratives, numerals, quantifiers, adverbs, prepositions, conjunctions, interjections, and particles
+2 nouns, verbs, pronouns, articles, demonstratives, numerals, quantifiers, adverbs, prepositions, conjunctions, interjections, and particles

-&lt;sup>3 Quine (1970), Kripke (1972), Kaplan (1989), etc.
+3 Quine (1970), Kripke (1972), Kaplan (1989), et al.